 You may also like these recipes:

-Thai Chicken Curry with Coconut Milk and Basil Recipe
+Instant Pot Thai Basil Chicken Curry with Coconut Milk Recipe

-This coconut curry chicken recipe gets so tender and flavorful in the crock pot.
+This Thai basil curry chicken recipe gets so tender and flavorful in the crock pot.
 I crave it all the time!

 - Prep Time: 20 minutes